LucaIsMyName/photos.lucamack.at/web/README.md

 # To Do

-- automatically calculate the best map position based on img metadata (eg. the 2 most geographiocally seperate long and lat values calculate the center)
+- automatically calculate the best map position based on img metadata (eg. the 2 most geographiocally seperate long and lat values calculate the center of the two points)
+- Navigation: Find a way for a long gallery nav-list and the pages underneath